 Much of Georgetown’s genteel charm is derived from the graceful Federal architecture found along its tree-lined streets.
 Yet it’s the remarkable citizenry of Washington’s oldest neighborhood that has truly defined its character.
-Architects, urban visionaries, entrepreneurs, and activists have made their imprint on Georgetown, often receiving national recognition for their efforts.
-No wonder the Georgetown Business Improvement District sees fit to invite internationally-recognized artists to create public light art installations throughout the historic district every December.
-Innovative artworks for an innovative community!
-Join Washington Walks for a walking tour that features not only five Georgetown GLOW outdoor artworks, but also historic sites associated with creative types like architects Arthur Cotton Moore and David Adjaye, activist-visionaries such Fr.
-Rick Curry, SJ and Constance Milstein, the entrepreneurial Dodge family, and even Supreme Court Justice William O. Douglas.
+Architects, urban visionaries, and activists have made their imprint on Georgetown.
+No wonder the Georgetown Business Improvement District saw fit to invite internationally-recognized artists to create public light art installations throughout the historic district.

 The walk celebrates the type of visionaries who

 - hiked 185 miles to prove a 19th-century canal was worth preserving

 - saw potential in an abandoned trash incinerator

 - reimagined surface parking lots as a waterside park